amethon/www/_reflections/journal.md

 Dear Journal,

 Today was a day that will forever be etched in my memory.
-As we embarked on our expedition, Dr. Hernandez and I couldn't have fathomed the discovery we would make.
-As we neared the sunken shipwreck, a silence that was palpable enveloped the area.
+As we embarked on our expedition, Dr. Hernandez and I couldn't have fathomed the discovery we would make, a sunken shipwreck.
+As we neared the wreck, a silence that was palpable enveloped the area.
 The rusting metal of the ship stood in stark contrast to the crystal clear waters that surrounded us, a reminder of the tragedy that had befallen this once majestic vessel.

 As we navigated through the twisted corridors and compartments of the ship, we couldn't help but wonder about the fate of the crew.
 Had they gone down with the ship or had they managed to escape before it sank?
 The thought sent shivers down my spine and I couldn't help but ponder the stories and secrets these walls held, hidden away in the abyss of the ocean.